Skip to content

 +-----------+

-For example if we wanted to compute total weight maximal weights of each type of purchased fruit we could do it with + and Max aggregating operators as follows:
+For example, to compute the total weight and maximal weights of each type of purchased fruit, you can use the + and Max aggregating operators as follows:

 Fruit(fruit:,